-Serving up an autistic take on Thanksgiving traditions!
+Serving up a slice of Autistic Thanksgiving traditions!

 Here’s what’s in store for this episode: